helmut-hoffer-von-ankershoffen/oe-python-template-example/SERVICE_CONNECTIONS.md

 ## Publishing Docker images to Docker Hub (docker.io)

 1. Sign-Up at https://hub.docker.com/
-2. Click on your avatar or profile pic and copy the username belwo that into your clipboard.
+2. Click on your avatar or profile pic and copy the username below that into your clipboard.
-3. Goto https://github.com/helmut-hoffer-von-ankershoffen/oe-python-template-example/settings/secrets/actions/new and create a new repository secret called `DOCKER_LOGIN`, setting your username at Docker Hub as the value
+3. Goto https://github.com/helmut-hoffer-von-ankershoffen/oe-python-template-example/settings/secrets/actions/new and create a new repository secret called `DOCKER_USERNAME`, setting your username at Docker Hub as the value
 4. Goto https://app.docker.com/settings/personal-access-tokens/create and create a new access token setting the description to oe-python-template-example, permissions Read & Write & Delete.
 Copy the value of the token into your clipboard.
 5. Goto https://github.com/helmut-hoffer-von-ankershoffen/oe-python-template-example/settings/secrets/actions/new and create a new repository secret called `DOCKER_PASSWORD`, pasting the token from your clipboard as the value
 6. In case your `CI / test` job passed, and you are ready to release and publish, bump the version of your project by executing `bump`.
 In case you tried before completing this setup script, you can as well go to https://github.com/helmut-hoffer-von-ankershoffen/oe-python-template-example/actions/workflows/package-build-publish-release.yml, click on the failed job, and re-run.